-- 2.13 In assessing the relevance of each Green Belt purpose, a series of considerations are provided.
-With regards to Cambridge purpose 3, paragraphs 3.31-3.35 provide a set of criteria to define the role the gap between settlements performs. - 2.14 The criteria provided for assessing purpose 3 are given in step 4, table 3.4.
-This is an example that highlights the problem in the useability of the methodology.
-In order to understand the criteria in table 3.4 you need to first to cross reference back to the criteria within paragraphs 3.31-3.35, all of which seems unnecessarily confusing. - 2.15 Furthermore, we fundamentally disagree with the way the criteria provided in paragraphs 3.31-3.35 are used in table 3.4.
-It implies that inset settlements that are 2-2.5km apart should be considered as being separated by a moderate gap.
-We feel that a gap of this distance should be considered a wide gap.
+- 2.18 In assessing the relevance of each Green Belt purpose, a series of considerations are provided.
+With regards to Cambridge purpose 3, paragraphs 3.31-3.35 provide a set of criteria to define the role the gap between settlements performs. - 2.19 Criteria provided in paragraphs 3.31-3.35 imply that inset settlements that are 2-2.5km apart should be considered as being separated by a moderate gap.
+Fundamentally, a gap of this distance should be considered a wide gap.